Micky Cummins: Coaching career

 In July 2014, Cummins was appointed joint reserve and youth team coach at Gateshead, alongside Paul Bryson.
 On 23 November 2015, Cummins was named co-caretaker manager of Gateshead alongside Ben Clark following the departure of manager Malcolm Crosby.
 The pair spent just four days in charge before Neil Aspin was named as the club's new manager.
-He again stepped up to the role as caretaker-manager when Aspin departed on 4 October 2017, holding the post until Steve Watson was appointed manager on 10 October.
+He again stepped up to the role as caretaker manager when Aspin departed on 4 October 2017, holding the post until Steve Watson was appointed manager on 10 October.
 Watson went on to name Cummins as his assistant.
 Watson again appointed Cummins as his assistant when he took the management role at National League North side York City in January 2019.
-On 28 October 2021, he was suspended by the club after he was charged by the Football Association in relation to 148 bets placed on football matches between January 2015 and March 2019.
+On 28 October 2021, he was suspended by the club after he was charged by the Football Association concerning 148 bets placed on football matches between January 2015 and March 2019.
 Steve Watson was sacked two weeks later, leading to Cummings's permanent departure from the York Community Stadium.